umn-impish/umn-detector-code/docs/exact-usage.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make -j3
 sudo make install

+# After make install, run these commands,
+# and restart any other SSH sessions you have open
+sudo udevadm control --reload-rules sudo udevadm trigger exec $SHELL
 ```

-## 6. once the flight utility programs are installed, we need to configure the DS3231 real-time clock to work as a PPS source for testing.
+## 6. Once the flight utility programs are installed, we need to configure the DS3231 real-time clock to work as a PPS source for testing.
 If you are yousing a real GPS for the PPS, the configuration will be completely different.

 The RTC data sheet is here: [DS3231 data sheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ds3231.pdf).